fsmMLK/inkscapeLogicGates/README.md

     2. Download **logicGates** files and place them inside the directory you just created.

        You don't have to copy all files from Github.
-The files you will need are `logicGates.py` and `logicGates.inx`. **You can find these files inside the ``0.9x`` folder**.
+The files you will need are `logicGates.py`, `logicGates.inx`, and `CircuitSymbolsLatexPreamble.tex`. **You can find these files inside the ``0.9x`` folder**.
 In the end you must have the following files and directories in your Inkscape extension directory.

         ```
         inkscape